great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 Here we will use a `Validator` to interact with our batch of data and generate an `Expectation Suite`.

+Each time we evaluate an Expectation (e.g. via `validator.expect_*`), the Expectation configuration is stored in the Validator.
+When you have run all of the Expectations you want for this dataset, you can call `validator.save_expectation_suite()` to save all of your Expectation configurations into an Expectation Suite for later use in a checkpoint.

-This is the same method used in the CLI interactive mode notebook accessed via `great_expectations --v3-api suite new --interactive`.
-For more information, see our documentation on [How to create and edit Expectations with instant feedback from a sample Batch of data](../../docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md)
+This is the same method of interactive Expectation Suite editing used in the CLI interactive mode notebook accessed via `great_expectations --v3-api suite new --interactive`.
+For more information, see our documentation on [How to create and edit Expectations with instant feedback from a sample Batch of data](../../docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md).
+You can also create Expectation Suites using a [profiler](../guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md) to automatically create expectations based on your data or [manually using domain knowledge and without inspecting data directly](../guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md).

 <Tabs
   groupId="file-or-dataframe-pandas-or-yaml"